 The Parting Gift

-I recommend that you simply pick a day when you are going to tackle all of these unpleasant thoughts and get your affairs in order.
+I recommend that you pick a day to tackle all of these unpleasant thoughts and get your affairs in order.
 When this task is accomplished, you may never have to think about it ever again.
-However, you can be secure in knowing that your property will be disposed of according to your own rules, not the default rules of the State.
+However, you can be secure in knowing that your property is disposed of according to your own rules, not the default rules of the State.
 In all likelihood, your family will thank you for it.